debjit/hackathon-bdd/README.md

 ```
 ## Todo

 - [ ] Add who can donate blood using a switch, action I guess.
-- [ ] Register User / new user
+- [ ] Register User / new user.
-- [ ] Add orders like sortable field for user
+- [ ] Add orders like sortable field for user.
-- [ ] Add Status like field in users field
+- [ ] Add Status like field in users field.
+- [ ] Show image link in a new tab.